RuiFSP/mlzoomcamp2024-final-project/README.md

 - **Setting Up Flask App**: Set up a Flask app to handle prediction requests.
 - **Prediction Endpoint**: Define an endpoint to receive match data and return predictions.
 - **Health Check Endpoint**: Define an endpoint to check the health status of the service.
+- **Input Validation**: Validate the input data for required fields and correct formats.
+- **Feature Engineering**: Generate features from the input data, including date-related features.
+- **Preprocessing**: Apply the same preprocessing steps used during model training.
+- **Prediction**: Use the trained model to predict match outcomes and probabilities.
+- **Response Formatting**: Format the prediction results into a JSON response.

 For more details, see the [05_predict.py](scripts/05_predict.py) script.

+### 06_back_testing_market

+The `06_back_testing_market.py` script includes the following key steps:

+- **Loading Data**: Load the processed data for back-testing.
+- **Loading Model and Transformers**: Load the trained model and preprocessing objects.
+- **Data Preprocessing**: Preprocess the data and split it into training and testing sets.
+- **Predicting Results**: Use the trained model to predict match outcomes and probabilities.
+- **Creating Team Names DataFrame**: Create a DataFrame to store team names, true results, predicted results, and probabilities.
+- **Calculating Brier Scores**: Calculate the Brier scores for the market and the model to evaluate prediction accuracy.

+For more details, see the [06_back_testing_market.py](scripts/06_back_testing_market.py) script.

 ## Getting Started